 - The BHA advisory council to provide feedback to the BHA on the behavioral health system in the state.

-The bill transfers to the department of public health and environment responsibility for community prevention and early intervention programs previously administered by the department.
+The act transfers to the department of public health and environment responsibility for community prevention and early intervention programs previously administered by the department.

 The act appropriates from the general fund to the department:

 - $671,538 for use by the executive director's office;